AstraZeneca/runnable/docs/concepts/modes-implementations/local-container.md

 ### Node over-rides

-The docker image provided at ```mode``` can be over-ridden by individual nodes of the graph by providing a
+The docker image/environment provided at ```mode``` can be over-ridden by individual nodes of the graph by providing a
 ```mode_config``` as part of the definition.
 Since ```mode_config``` is universally used by all modes, the
 over-rides should be provided within the context of the executor type.